htsx/CSC_400/code/README.md

 flask-WTF
 flask-SQLAlchemy

-After that, run the following command to install the required dependencies: pip install -r requirements.txt

 This will install the following Python libraries:
 - beautifulsoup4 - For extracting data from web pages by parsing HTML or XML content (web scraping).
 - pandas - For reading, processing, and manipulating datasets (e.g., CSV files, reviews data).